MI Console Overview

 NOTE:

-• Access to MI Console can only be granted via mi-console-access tool.
+• Access to MI Console can only be granted via the mi-console-access tool.

 • Only Admin users can be granted access to MI Console.